SmithWillSuffice/ohanga-pai/content/blog/80_the_legs_of_pegs.md

 pseudo-woke carry-on.
 Intersectionality is good: there is no decent social justice without working class justice.

+I had to add this:

+> BTW, I regard the proper tax driven currency story as the proper and true story, and the truth matters.
+So you can placate an aggressive marxist/socialist as much as you like by discussing commodity pegs, I have no problem with that, but you are anti-socialist and anti-worker if you peddle the false narrative of a pure commodity currency.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Even in small localities. or feudal cliques, where people literally transported metals or grains or whatever around to intermediate trading of goods, it was still not a commodity currency.
+It was a fancy poker chip.
+Everyone understood the debt/credit relation, which is a scorepoint accounting unit relation.

+Don't make up white lies to placate lefties, you do not _need_ to.
+If they are good, honest kind people they'll sooner rather than later grok MMT.
+If they are not honest and wise then there's no point fibbing to them to make them happier about MMT.
+Realpolitik notwithstanding.

 This is _also_ why the TYT network pivot to the alt-right is not going to help.
 They may gain some right-wing rich funders, and help propagate a pseudo class conscious plebian right-wing sympathy for the working class,